Vicken-Ghoubiguian/olsonTZNPMmodule/README.md

 * 1 function called `getCountryCodeISO3166_1Alpha3FromOneTimezone`

-* 1 function called `getDatTimeFromMultipleTimezones`
+* 1 function called `getDatTimeFromMultipleTimezones` and which return the current date and time in the whiched format from all wished timezones in an array containing elements of 'String' type,

-* 1 function called `getDateTimeFromOneTimezone`
+* 1 function called `getDateTimeFromOneTimezone` and which return the current date and time as 'String' type from only one whished timezone as 'String' type as a 'String' object,

 <a name="how_is_structured_an_npm_module"></a>
 ## How is an NPM module structured ?